What is vulnerability management?

 - Deploy/configure vulnerability scanning solutions

-Defining program scope and identifying target assets really speaks to asset inventory.
-This is something most OT environments struggle with.
+Defining vulnerability management program scope and identifying target assets really speaks to asset inventory.
+This is something most OT environments struggle to do well.

 What data types are useful in a vulnerability management program?